mh-/corona-warn-companion-android/README.md

 RaMBLE however stores only `raw_rssi`, which means that the colors shown on the details screen are probably different from the case when the app reads the Exposure Notifications database.

 # Countries covered
+Download from the German server:
+- Germany, Denmark, Ireland, Italy, Croatia, Latvia, Netherlands, Poland, Spain, Cyprus

+Download from the respective country's server:
 - Austria
 - Belgium
 - Canada
 - Czechia
-- Germany, Ireland, Italy, Denmark, Latvia and Spain
 - Netherlands
 - Poland
 - Switzerland